Effects of wave propagation in canonical Poisson gauge theory under an external magnetic field

 \section{Abstract}

-The noncommutative electrodynamics based on the canonical Poisson gauge theory is studied in this paper.
-We investigate the effects of the plane wave solutions in the noncommutative field equations when the theory is submitted to an external and uniform magnetic field.
-The energy-momentum tensor, symmetric and gauge invariant, is obtained from the noncommutative field equations.
-The plane wave solutions for the gauge potential yield the wave equations in the momentum space, using the linear approximation on the noncommutative parameter.
-Thereby, we obtain the dispersion relations of the gauge theory in the presence of an external and uniform magnetic field.
-The properties of the medium ruled by the permittivity and the permeability tensors are presented in terms of the noncommutative parameter, and of the magnetic field.
-We also show how the noncommutativity affects the energy density and the Poynting vector for the plane wave solution in a magnetic background field.
-From the dispersion relations, we discuss the birefringence phenomenon that depends directly on the noncommutative parameter.
-Using the bound of the PVLAS experiment for the vacuum magnetic birefringence, we estimate a theoretical value for the noncommutative parameter.
+The non-commutative electrodynamics based on the canonical Poisson gauge theory is studied in this paper.
+For a pure spatial non-commutativity, we investigate the plane wave solutions in the presence of a constant and uniform magnetic background field for the classical electrodynamics in canonical Poisson gauge theory.
+We obtain the properties of the medium ruled by the permittivity and the permeability tensors in terms of the non-commutative parameter, with the electrodynamics equations in the momentum space.
+Using the plane wave solutions mentioned, the dispersion relations are modified by the magnetic background, and the correspondent group velocity is affected by the spatial non-commutative parameter.
+We construct the energy-momentum tensor and discuss the conserved components of this tensor in the spatial non-commutative case.
+The birefringence phenomenon is showed through the modified dispersion relations, that depends directly on the non-commutative corrections and also on the magnetic background field.
+Using the bound of the polarized vacuum with laser (PVLAS) experiment for the vacuum magnetic birefringence, we estimate a theoretical value for the spatial non-commutative parameter.